 1. Building Your Funnel

-- Shortlist 20–50 high-fit leads from your research—assign priorities by responsiveness, stage-match, and deal track record.
+- Shortlist 20–50 high-fit leads from your research, assign priorities by responsiveness, stage-match, and deal track record.

 - Use Crunchbase, AngelList, and specialist portals (AngelMatch, local angel networks) to find direct contacts.
+These platforms are especially useful for sourcing direct contacts for EV investors.

 - For corporates, track press releases, partnership announcements, and leadership transitions; find names of relevant heads (venture, business development, new initiatives).